shahla4539/Pewlett-Hackard-Analysis/README.md

 # Overview of the analysis:

+Pewlett Hackard is a large company and it has been around for a long time and many of its old employees are about to retire at a rapid rate.
+Pewlett Hackard is offering a retirement package for those who who meet certain criteria also its starting to think about which position will need to be filled in the near future.
+The number of up coming retirements will lead thousands of job openiing,

+Bobby is an HR Analyst whose job is to perform employee research.
+I will be helping Bobby to build a employee database with SQL and find answers to the following questions
+* Whol will be retiring in the next few years?
+* How many positions Pewlett Hackard needs to fill?
+* determine the number of retiring employees per title?
+* Identify employees who are eligible to participate in a mentorship program?
 The purpose of the new analysis is well defined.
 (3 pt)

 Results:

 There is a bulleted list with four major points from the two analysis deliverables.
 (6 pt)